amrosnik/legiscrapor/README.md

 letters with no non-letter characters.

 The code for actually running an end-to-end web crawl is found in **run_X.py** files.
-Currently these take input arguments from the command line, but hopefully this will change soon to take a more easily customizable list of inputs from a plain text file.
+These take input arguments from a plain text file.
+See `inputs/` for example input files.

 The general usage is:
-> python run_X.py /path/to/chromedriver -path /path/to/downloads/
+> python run_X.py /path/to/input_file

 The downloads folder need not exist prior to running the script.
 Please install both Selenium and ChromeDriver before using this.
 **It's important to have a slash at the end of the downloads path!**

-There is an extra argument for South Africa for now, because its website has legislation in different sections, and that additional arg specifies which section to peruse.
-So, for South Africa, one would run
-> python run_southafrica.py /path/to/chromedriver num_code -path /path/to/downloads/

-where **num_code** is one of four integers: 1 (to get the Constitution), 2 (to get Mandates), 3 (to get Acts), or 4 (for Bills).